Welcome to our complete file on air pollution, with today a focus on nitrogen dioxide NO2.

 In this sense, there is also an hourly average concentration limit: this is 200 µg/m3.

-Whether on an hourly or annual average, exceeding the µg/m3 limits recommended by the WHO will represent a danger to human health.
+Whether on an hourly or annual average, exceeding the limits of µg/m3 recommended by the WHO will represent a danger to human health.

 How to protect yourself from it?
 What about anti-pollution masks?

-When the air quality is poor, such as during episodes of pollution or pollen , more and more people affected by the problem seek to protect themselves.
+When air quality is not good, such as during episodes of pollution or pollen , more and more people affected by the problem seek to protect themselves.

 They can then turn to an anti-pollution mask.
-It is then necessary to take into account two essential parameters:
+Two essential parameters must then be taken into account:

-Efficiency : what pollutants will my mask filter, and up to what size?
+Efficiency : what pollutants will my mask filter, and to what size?

-Hermeticity: in other words, will the outside air enter my mask?
+Hermeticity: in other words, will outside air enter my mask?